26fe/jsonstat.py/docs/notebooks/istat_unemployment.rst

 This Jupyter notebook shows how to use
 `jsonstat.py <http://github.com/26fe/jsonstat.py>`__ python library to
-explore Istat data. `Istat <http://www.istat.it/en/about-istat>`__ is Italian National Institute of Statistics.
-It publishs a rest api for querying italian statistics.
+explore Istat data. `Istat <http://www.istat.it/en/about-istat>`__ is the Italian National Institute of Statistics.
+It publishs a rest api for browsing italian statistics.
+This api can return results in jsonstat format.

 .. code:: python